w5xd/WriteLogWizards/README.md

 </ol>
 For VS 2017, use only the 2017 variation of the wizard deployment.
 <h3>Deploying the wizards</h3>
-There are a total of si wizards: two each for VS 2008 and VS 2013 and VS 2017, and follow the one-time editing instructions below.
+There are a total of six wizards: two each for VS 2008 and VS 2013 and VS 2017, and follow the one-time editing instructions below.
 The instructions for deployment are almost identical for all.
 There is more than one way to accomplish deployment, but here